ahoxus/ahoxus.github.io/pages/ioniq.md

 + it's the most economic one.
 + even after 5 years and over 100 thousand km, it's still at 100%.
-+ charges from 5 to 94 in just 40 minutes.
++ charges from 5% to 94% in just 40 minutes.
-+ drive over 180km real scenario (vila real to coimbra).
++ drive up to 230km real scenario (vila real to coimbra).

 other highlights:
 + satisfaction guaranteed for 2 weeks: your money back if you're not happy with it (less 0.10 EUR per km)